Maltanno/Capstone_project/README.md

 # Capstone_project
 # Predicting Stocks' Hidden Factors

+Note: I'm not coming at this with any experience in stock markets, and certainly not in an effort to get rich.

 For my final project in this Data SCIENCE course I’ve done an experiment with data and data science methods.
 SVD, is a procedure which decomposes 1 matrix into 2 smaller matrices.
 For example, a table of stock values with the companies along the top and dates on the side, can be split into: